pcbrendel/pcbrendel.github.io/causality/uc_tutorial.md

 The steps for the weighting approach are as follows:

 1. Sample with replacement from the dataset to get the bootstrap sample.
-2. Predict the probability of *U* by combining the bias parameters with the data for *X*, *C*, and *Y* via the inverse logit transformation.
+2. Predict the probability of *U* by combining the bias parameters with the data for *X*, *Y*, and *C* via the inverse logit transformation.
 3. Duplicate the bootstrap sample and merge these two copies.
 4. In the combined data, assign variable *Ubar*, which equals 1 in the first data copy and equals 0 in the second data copy.
 5. Create variable *u_weight*, which equals the probability of *U*=1 in the first copy and equals 1 minus the probability of *U*=1 in the second copy.